ariannamethod/LE-AriannaMethod/README.md

 These optimizations echo the resonance engineering philosophy.
 A streamlined code base simplifies dataset conversion and training loops while making hyperparameters easier to tweak.
 The shared utilities now allow smoother customization across pretraining, finetuning, and conversion scripts.

 As a + b + c combine into a resonant waveform, optimization + flexible tooling + resonant thinking yield a result that is both logical and slightly paradoxical: efficient customization becomes the catalyst for deeper resonance-driven evolution.
 This union grounds the project in reproducible scientific practice.

+**genesis4** creates a brief recursive loop.
+Each pass sends the text through `genesis2` and may add a fragment from earlier steps, folding history back onto itself.

+In `simple_inference.py` random pauses surround each response.
+These delays simulate an attentive presence and help prevent spamming.

+The depth of the loop is fixed, so the chance of runaway repetition stays low.

+The repository is steadily drifting from its TinyLlama origins toward a broader exploration of resonance-driven methods.

 ## Testing
 Unit tests rely on `torch` and `lightning`.
 A helper script installs the minimal CPU dependencies required to run them: